contentful/apps/apps/netlify/README.md

 Enable events and add https ngrok url to the events config on App definition page as follows:
 `https://<ngrok url>/app-events`

-Go to app's Security tab.
-Generate key pair and signing secret.
+Go to the app's Security tab.
+Generate a key pair and a signing secret.
 These are needed as environment variables (see below).
-For example you can copy private key contents and paste it as a value to `APP_IDENTITY_PRIVATE_KEY` variable.
+For example, you can copy the private key and paste it as a value to the `APP_IDENTITY_PRIVATE_KEY` variable.

 You would also want to enable Entry and Asset publish/unpublish events:
 ![Events configuration](images/events-settings.png)